 “Our anxiety does not come from thinking about the future, but from wanting to control it.”

-The cause for the anxiety varies from genetic and environmental factors.
+The cause for the anxiety varies.
+It is believed to be a combination of genetic and environmental factors.
 Some people are naturally born with a more sensitive nervous system and may be more prone to anxiety.
 Those people may need additional tools to manage their sensitivity.
-For some, the origins of anxiety might be related to negative life experiences such as various traumas like sexual and physical abuse, childhood neglect, being a victim of bulling, or other negative experiences.
+For some, the origins of anxiety might be related to negative life experiences such as various traumas like being a victim of bullying, sexual and physical abuse, difficult upbringing or family interactions, or other negative experiences.

-The goal of therapy for anxiety is to help clients to become less afraid.
+The goal of therapy for anxiety disorders is to help clients to become less afraid.
 I teach coping strategies that will help you to address emotional, physical, and cognitive aspects of the anxiety.
 We will also talk about anxiety tolerance – becoming more comfortable with the anxiety and gaining control over the symptom and reducing the avoidance behavior.
 In addition, we will explore and address the underlying causes for anxiety such trauma, family of origin, difficult life transition, and so forth.
-Also, we will address factors such as life-style, nutrition, exercise, sleep, and self-care habits.
+Other factors such as life-style, nutrition, exercise, sleep, and self-care habits will also be addressed.

 Generalized Anxiety Disorder (GAD)